What is the Genetic Medicines Test Service and how does it work?

 What genes do you test?

-The 2 gene panel tests we test are:
+The two gene panels we test are:

 CYP2C19